wesleycamargo/azure-docs.pt-br/articles/hdinsight-monitor-use-ambari-api.md

 	$response.metrics.'yarn.queueMetrics'

-Segue abaixo um script do PowerShell para obter as informações sobre o jobtracker do MapReduce *em um cluster 2.1*:
+A seguir está um script do PowerShell para obter as informações sobre jobtracker do MapReduce *on a 2.1 cluster*:

 	$clusterName = "<HDInsightClusterName>"
 	$clusterUsername = "<HDInsightClusterUsername>"